tejaswirajgit/Landslide-Detection-using-Sentinel-2-Data/README.md

-Landslide Detection using Sentinel-2 Data
+# Landslide Detection using Deep learning Algorithm

-Overview
+# Overview
 This project implements a deep learning-based approach for landslide detection using Sentinel-2 multispectral data.
 It utilizes advanced segmentation models like U-Net, SegNet, and DeepLabV3+ to identify landslide-prone areas from satellite images.
 The pipeline includes preprocessing, model training, validation, and evaluation, integrating multiple features like RGB bands, NDVI, slope, and DEM for enhanced accuracy.

-Features
+# Features

 Preprocessing: Includes normalization, NDVI calculation, and feature extraction.
 Deep Learning Models: Supports U-Net, SegNet, and DeepLabV3+ for segmentation tasks.
 Metrics: Precision, recall, and F1 score for evaluating model performance.
 Flexible Data Handling: Handles Sentinel-2 multispectral data with features like slope and DEM.

-Dataset
+# Dataset
 The project uses Sentinel-2 satellite images with 14 bands, including RGB, NDVI, slope, and DEM.
 The training data is preprocessed into a shape of (128, 128, 6).

-Data Source
+# Data Source
 The dataset used in this project is available on Zenodo: https://zenodo.org/records/10463239

-Data Preprocessing

-Normalization: RGB bands, slope, and DEM are normalized.

-NDVI Calculation:

-Formula: NDVI = (NIR - Red) / (NIR + Red)

-Final Features: RGB bands, NDVI, slope, and DEM are combined for training.

-Data Shapes

-Training data: x_train.shape = (3039, 128, 128, 6)

-Labels: y_train.shape = (3039, 128, 128, 1)

-Model Architecture
+# Model Architecture

 The repository includes implementations of:
 U-Net: A popular encoder-decoder architecture for image segmentation.
 SegNet: Known for its efficient upsampling and segmentation capabilities.
 DeepLabV3+: Leverages atrous convolutions for capturing multi-scale context.